Tata Consultancy Services: Products and platforms

 In 2021, the software products and SaaS-based platforms business of TCS generated about $3 billion in revenue, accounting for 12–15% of the company's total revenue, according to COO N. Ganapathy Subramaniam.
 Its notable products included TCS BaNCS, TCS Cognix, TCS Quartz, TCS HOBS, TCS MasterCraft, and TCS OmniStore.
+Its business unit TCS iON includes a learning and assessment platform for competitive exams and recruitment tests.

 In 2015, TCS started an enterprise software venture called Digitate, based in Pune and Santa Clara, which released its artificial intelligence platform Ignio the same year.

 TCS BPS

 The TCS BPS division provides business process management services.
 It had an estimated revenue of $3.5 billion in financial year 2023–24, as per an Everest Group report.

 TCS BPS also provides services for biopharmaceutical majors, including clinical research, data management, biostatistics, medical writing, clinical programming, pharmacovigilance, and RWE support towards global drug development efforts.

 Tata Research Development and Design Centre

 TCS established India's first software research centre, the Tata Research Development and Design Centre, in Pune, in 1981.
 TRDDC undertakes research in software engineering, process engineering, bioinformatics, and systems science.
 In 2005, researchers at TRDDC developed MasterCraft, a model-driven development software that can automatically create code from a computer language, and rewrite the code based on the users' needs.

 TRDDC and Tata Chemicals jointly developed Sujal (later marketed as Tata Swach), a low-cost water purifier manufactured using rice husk ash and silver nanoparticles.
 TCS deployed thousands of these filters in the relief activities of the Indian Ocean tsunami disaster of 2004.